ultimate271/notes/sanderson/elantris/elantris01.sanderson.md

 [Descriptor]: # {01}
 [Author]: # {sanderson}
 # PROLOGUE

+## We are introduced to Elantris and the Shaod
 Elantris was beautiful, once.
 It was called the city of the gods: a place of power, radiance, and magic.
 Visitors say that the very stones glowed with an inner light, and that the city contained wondrous arcane marvels.
 At night,